What is Phonemic Awareness and How do we teach it?

 Phonemic awareness is the ability to hear, identify, manipulate, and substitute phonemes.
 Phonemes are the smallest unit of sound that can differentiate meaning in spoken words.

 The goal of every kindergarten teacher is to teach our students to read.
 It’s the single most important academic skill that we teach.
 It’s also the most rewarding as a teacher.
 Watching a child see themselves through the lens of a reader is one of the best parts of being a kindergarten and first-grade teacher.

 In the rush to push our students to district reading benchmarks it’s common to jump over a crucial first step.
 Before we begin to teach our students to read we need to make sure our students are fluent with phonemic awareness.
 So often teachers ask why their students are not reading with the same success and their peers.
 We often need to back up and ensure that our struggling students have developed phonemic awareness fluency.
-Grab a free Phoneme Awareness Checklist here.
+Click below to grab your free guide

 One of the greatest ways to have our students practice phonemic awareness skills and assess our students’ understanding is with Boom Cards.